Share:

 With energy sensors tied into equipment teams can identify inefficiencies at the source and take action quickly.
 Whether the goal is cost reduction or meeting sustainability targets, having actual usage data down to the machine or shift makes energy management a lot more precise.

 Manufacturing environments carry risks from moving equipment to exposure to heat, chemicals, or electrical hazards, and IoT adds another a layer of protection- Wearable devices can monitor worker location, motion, and vital signs.
 Environmental sensors can detect gas leaks, excessive noise, or temperatures.
+When something goes wrong, connected systems can trigger alerts, shut down machines, or send help.

 Connecting production equipment to the network increases the attack surface.
 Every sensor, edge device, or cloud gateway becomes a potential entry point.
+And in manufacturing, it can mean data loss, operations halt, or corrupt machine instructions.

 Many IoT systems were never designed with security in mind.
 Legacy PLCs often lack encryption, and patching production systems isn't always possible due to uptime requirements and managing authentication, device identity, and data encryption across mixed environments is very complex.